 The treatment for marijuana intoxication is symptomatic management.
 The extent of management has numerous factors, including an age of individual and amount of cannabis ingested.
 There have been several cases of accidental cannabis poisoning in a geriatric patient resulting in intensive care admissions due to central nervous system depression.
 Unintentional ingestion by children has also resulted in similar admissions.
 In cannabis-induced psychotic disorders, safe cannabis detoxication typically requires 24 hours, but sometimes longer if persistent psychosis or unstable vital signs occur.

 For obvious ethical reasons, there is no experimental evidence to determine the lethal dose in humans; but the dose that kills animals range from 40 mg/kg to 130 mg/kg intravenously.
 Well-controlled studies have not implicated in utero marijuana exposure in any major fetal growth or physical abnormalities, but it may have may have long-term emotional and behavioral consequences.
 Marijuana has an affinity for lipids and accumulates in human milk, so its use is contraindicated during breastfeeding.

-Marijuana toxicity is becoming common in emergency room all over the nation.
-The key reason is that there is no quality control over the manufacture of marijuana.
-Thus, many preparations contain toxic contaminants in varying amounts.
-Plus, many individuals consume marijuana with other illict agents including alcohol. the management of marijuana toxicty is with supportive measures.
-Because the agent can affect many organ systems, a multidisciplinary team including nurse practitioners should manage the patient.
+Marijuana toxicity is becoming common in emergency rooms all over the nation.
+The key reason is that there is limited quality control over the manufacturing of marijuana.
+Thus, many preparations contain varying levels of THC as well as toxic contaminants.
+Plus, many individuals consume marijuana with other illicit agents including alcohol.
+The management of marijuana toxicity is commonly adequate with supportive measures.
+Because the agent can affect many organ systems, an interprofessional team including internists, psychiatrists, and occasionally cardiologists should assist with managing the patient.